Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "No. No...
 My Father.
 I don’t think it ever will be."

 "No." It was then that Daar did something almost unimaginable.
-Rather than kill or maim Uriigo on the spot, as he’d done to others for less terrible crimes…
+Rather than kill or maim Uriigo on the spot, as he’d done to others for less terrible crimes...

 He slid off his throne, padded over *on all fours* and pulled Uriigo into a hug.
 "There’s no escaping duty, Uriigo.
 Not for any of us."